Skip to content

 hanota_f2_step4

-The process of solving the problem \(f(2)\) can be summarized as: moving two discs from A to C with the help of B. Here, C is called the target pillar, and B is called the buffer pillar.
+The process of solving \(f(2)\) can be summarized as: moving two discs from A to C with the help of B. Here, C is called the target pillar, and B is called the buffer pillar.

 Decomposition of subproblems